-We can also attend a group mediator mentoring session and facilitate discussions centred around the group's mediation experiences and support group learning in relation to this.
+We can also attend a group mediator mentoring session for practice related issues and facilitate discussions centred around the group's mediation experiences and support group learning in relation to this.

 We regularly provide this for groups of mediators that we have trained, for example in Universities or local authorities or other groups, including our own regular support sessions for our Learning Communities of Mediators and Conflict Coaches who have trained with CAOS Conflict Management.

 If you would like to have mentoring from Alan Sharland or one of our experienced Associate Mediators, please contact us by email at this link or call us on 020 3371 7507 to set the ball rolling.

 "In my 20 years experience as an academic this is the best ‘in-service’ training I have experienced.
 The quality of the training team’s preparation and the skill with which they conducted the course was impressive."